-9 The actual resource in the case of a service container, e.g., a node, has some manageability
+In the case of a service container (e.g. a node), the resource itself has manageability interfaces for basic tasks such as monitoring resource consumption and halting execution.
+However, the resources are unlikely to directly realize interfaces for all the functionality that is needed (for example, they are unlikely to provide interfaces for deployment), so their manageability providers must realize the missing interfaces for them.
+Note that the manageability of a service container, whether provided directly or indirectly, is likely to be "close to" the actual resource-for example, in most cases it will be implemented and/or run on the resource itself.

-- 10 interfaces provided by the actual service container, e.g. the operating system.
-However, these - 11 interfaces are probably not enough to realize all the functionality needed, such as deployment, - 12 and therefore manageability providers realize these interfaces.
-This manageability provider can - be, and probably is, semantically close to these resources, i.e., the functionality that they provide - 14 is close to the one of the actual service container.
-The same applies to data containers. - A job is a resource, however it has differences when compared to service and data containers.
-A job has been defined as being created before resources have been committed and the actual execution is taking place, so at the time of its creation it is not known which service container, e.g. node, will execute it.
-Therefore, it is not possible to realize the manageability of a job only through a manageability provider that is close to the actual resource, e.g., to realize the interface - 20 only through a manageability provider at the actual host that is running the process.
-Possibly the - job manager service will contain the manageability provider for jobs.
-(This problem can be - circumvented by allowing the EPR for jobs to be changed as jobs are associated with servicecontainers, migrated, etc.) - The job manager, execution planning service, candidate container set generator, information services, deployment and configuration services, reservation services are services at the OGSA functions level. - The resources (job, container and data container) have interfaces with functionality that enables the functionalities of services at the OGSA functions level, but don't implement these functionalities.
-For instance, the resources have functionality to enable migration, but they do not implement migration by themselves.
-Also, the job manager provides interfaces to reschedule a yhich is not a capability of the jobs themselves, or provides interfaces to operate on a set of - 32 jobs at the same time. - 33 No gaps have been found.
-The following are open issues: - The resource models for the job, container and data container need to be defined.
-Existing resource models (CIM, GLUE, UNICORE Resource Schema, etc.) should be analyzed and re-used. - It needs to be investigated whether the job manager shows the same interface of the jobs to its clients (e.g., by extending the interface for the jobs), which would provide a "one-stop shop" to control jobs. - The manageability provider for the job is not close to the actual job.
-It needs to be analyzed whether an interface close to the actual job (implemented by a manageability provider in the actual container) should also be defined.
-This would improve the interoperability between the job managers and the containers. - On manageability interfaces: - A manageability interface for job management exists (JSIM).
-It needs to be analyzed if its functionality is sufficient for the needs of the execution management services.
-For instance, a job manager needs to monitor the status of individual resource queues, and to be able to control them e.g. to move jobs between queues to balance loads, to override priorities and to accommodate planned downtime.
-Also the job manager, as
+Although a job is also a resource, it is significantly different from a service container.
+EMS specifies that a job is created before resources have been committed and the actual execution begins, so at the time of its creation it is not known which service container will execute it.
+Therefore, it is not possible to require that the manageability of a job be realized only through a provider that is close to the job's execution resources, and the dynamic nature of job execution can make it difficult for the provider to keep track of the job's location through its life.
+One approach to handling this issue might be for the job manager to contain the manageability providers, and to refresh the reference to a job as it is assigned to a container and on any subsequent migration etc.

+• The job manager, execution planning service, candidate set generator, information services, deployment and configuration services, and reservation services are all services at the OGSA functions level.

+The resources (job and service container) have interfaces with functionality that enables the functionalities of services at the OGSA functions level, but they do not implement these functionalities themselves.
+For instance:

+- The resources have functionality to enable migration, but migration is actually implemented at the functions level. - The job manager provides interfaces to reschedule a job, or to perform batch operations on a set of jobs, but these are not capabilities of the jobs themselves.

+No gaps have been found.

+- The resource models for the job and service container need to be defined.
+Existing resource models (CIM, GLUE, UNICORE Resource Schema, etc.) should be analyzed and re-used. - An investigation is needed to determine whether the job manager should expose the same interface of the jobs to its clients (e.g., by extending the interface for the jobs), which would provide a "one-stop shop" to control jobs. - The manageability provider for the job may not be "close to" the actual job.
+Further analysis is needed to determine whether an interface that is guaranteed to be close to the job (implemented by a manageability provider in the actual container) should also be defined.
+This would provide interoperability between the job managers and the containers. - It is not clear whether the persistent state handle service is a resource or a service at the OGSA functions level. - On manageability interfaces: - A manageability interface for job management exists (JSIM).
+Further analysis is needed to determine if the functionality of this interface is sufficient for the needs of the execution management services.

-- 1 defined in OGSA, may manage workflows and arrays of non-interacting jobs, which 2 could require specific manageability functionality, e.g. to identify and represent a set of 3 iob instances. - 4 5
+For instance, a job manager needs to monitor the status of individual resource queues, and to be able to control them-e.g. to move jobs between queues to balance loads, to override priorities and to accommodate planned downtime.
+Also the job manager, as defined in OGSA, may manage workflows and arrays of non-interacting jobs, which could require specific manageability functionality, e.g. to identify and represent a set of job instances.